robole/markdown-reference/markdown.md

 There are two ways to add emoji to Markdown files: copy and paste the emoji into your Markdown-formatted text, or type emoji shortcodes.

-In most cases, you can simply copy an emoji from a source like [Emojipedia](https://emojipedia.org/) and paste it into your document.
+In most cases, you can simply copy an emoji from a source like [Emojipedia](https://emojipedia.org/), and paste it into your document.

-Some Markdown applications allow you to insert emoji by typing emoji shortcodes.
+Some Markdown applications allow you to insert emoji by typing shortcodes.
 You surround the name of an emoji with colons.

 	That is so funny! :joy: